Postgraduate fees and costs

-Pay as you go: The online postgraduate programs administered by the University of Newcastle are full fee-paying programs, but you only pay for the postgraduate courses you take in the term that you attempt them, which means you don’t have to make an upfront financial commitment to the entire program.
+Most postgraduate programs at the University of Newcastle are full fee-paying programs.
+However, you only pay for the postgraduate courses you take in the term that you attempt them, which means you don’t have to make an upfront financial commitment to the entire program.

-All course fees are set by the University of Newcastle's Fees and Scholarships unit.
-For a complete overview of Program Fees, how they are calculated, current year coursework fees and associated conditions visit our postgraduate fee information page.
+All course fees are reviewed annually with updated fee information made available to students prior to commencement of re-enrolment for the next calendar year.
+For a complete overview of Program Fees, current year coursework fees and associated conditions visit our postgraduate fee information page.

-Please make sure that you review the information provided by the Student Financials and Scholarships office.
+Please make sure you review the information provided by the Student Fees and Scholarships office.

-Eligible domestic students can apply for an interest-free loan from the Australian Government through the FEE-HELP Loan Scheme (previously known as the Postgraduate Education Loans Scheme) to cover the cost of tuition fees.
+Eligible domestic students can apply for an interest-free loan from the Australian Government through the FEE-HELP loan scheme if you satisfy certain conditions.
+This means you only start paying your course fees once your salary is at the minimum level to start making payments.
 FEE-HELP does not cover accommodation and general living expenses.

 To be eligible for FEE-HELP, you must be:

-- an Australian Citizen (who will be residing in Australia for at least the study period for one unit of study within that program); or
+- an Australian citizen who will undertake in Australia at least one unit (course) of study contributing to your program; or

-- the holder of a permanent humanitarian visa who will be resident in Australia for the duration of the unit.
+- the holder of a permanent humanitarian visa who will be resident in Australia for the duration of the unit; or

-New Zealand citizens and Australian Permanent Residents are not eligible for FEE-HELP.
-Non-Award Courses are not eligible for FEE-HELP.
+New Zealand citizens and Australian permanent residents are not eligible for FEE-HELP.
+Non-award courses are also not eligible for FEE-HELP.

-Students must apply for FEE-HELP by submitting an Electronic Commonwealth Assistance Form (eCAF) via the MyHub System at the time of enrolment.
-The submission of an eCAF is related specially to a single program of study.
+Students must apply for FEE-HELP by submitting an electronic Commonwealth assistance form (eCAF) via the MyHub system at the time of enrolment.
+The submission of an eCAF is related specifically to a single program of study.
 Students must complete a new eCAF upon admission to any new program (including moving from a Graduate Certificate to a Masters, or readmission to a program in which you have previously been enrolled).
 The eCAF must be completed prior to census date in any relevant term.
 Failure to complete an eCAF will mean that you will be responsible to pay the tuition fees to the University.